Dr. Maguire is a Fellow of the Royal College of Dentists of Canada and a Diplomate of the American Board of Endodontics.

 - Oral Examination: The Candidate is required to demonstrate a high level of skill in endodontic diagnosis, evaluation, analysis, creativity, decision-making and problem solving.

 Upon successful completion of all three examinations the endodontist is certified as a “Diplomate of The American Board of Endodontics”.
 Certification as a Diplomate signifies a unique achievement.
-As of June 1, 2001, there are only 1143 endodontists who have achieved Diplomate status.
+As of June 1, 2022, there are only 4 endodontists who have achieved Diplomate status practicing in British Columbia.